A baby greens salad with blood orange sections, strawberries, dried apricots, pistachios in a blood orange cashew dressing.

 Salad:

-1 container of baby kale medley or mixed greens of choice
+1 container of baby kale medley or mixed greens of choice1 cup of blood orange sections

 1 cup sliced organic strawberries (organic is important as these are like little sponges for pesticides.)